Windows vulnerability scanner

 Because of its ubiquity, Microsoft has been the number one target for hackers for some time, and they invest a lot in security.
 But given the extent of their software, they’re still prone to frequent flaws including their latest operating systems Windows 10 and 11.

-In this article we’ll look at some recent high profile Windows vulnerabilities, their potential risks to your business, and how a vulnerability scanner like Intruder makes it easier to uncover them in your systems and devices.
+In this article we’ll look at some recent high profile Windows vulnerabilities, their potential risks to your business, and how a Windows vulnerability scanner like Intruder makes it easier to uncover them in your systems and devices.

 Three high profile Windows vulnerabilities